 On the whole, Healdsburg College has had a better class of students during this year than for some years in the past.
-It is true that the older class of students who used to be in attendance in our colleges are now wanting, and the work being done in our institutions.
-3 25 is of a primary and intermediate This year the average age order. of our students is about twenty; we have some in attendance who are as young as fourteen, and one in the school is fifty.
-We have but few in the school who might be called of responsible age, that is, between the ages of twenty-five and forty, but we have a very bright, energetic class of students. who are anxious to succeed and who are looking forward to a place for work in the great harvest field.
-Especial efforts should be made by our ministers and workers to secure the attendance of an older class of students, those who by a pared to enter some branch of the work.
+It is true that the older class of students who used to be in attendance in our colleges are now wanting, and the work being done in our institutions. is of a primary and intermediate This year the average age of our students is about twenty; we have some in attendance who are as young as fourteen, and one in the school is fifty.
+We have but few in the school who might be called of responsible age, that is, between the ages of twenty-five and forty, but we have a very bright, energetic class of students who are anxious to succeed and who are looking forward to a place for work in the great harvest field.
+Especial efforts should be made by our ministers and workers to secure the attendance of an older class of students, those who by a 99 the enrolment was 213; in few months' schooling will be prepared to enter some branch of the work.